 I just discovered Smart but Scattered and I’m thrilled to have stumbled on this book that is giving me so much insight into how to develop my own and my kids abilities to organize, plan, deal with strong emotions, and move towards life goals.
-These doctors of education emphasize a point that I make often in the Relationship Reboot challenge – that the important thing is to start with people’s strengths and let those be what helps them gain strength in other areas.
+These doctors of education emphasize that the important thing is to start with people’s strengths and let those be what helps them gain strength in other areas.

 The latest research in child development shows that many kids who have the brain and heart to succeed lack or lag behind in crucial “executive skills”–the fundamental habits of mind required for getting organized, staying focused, and controlling impulses and emotions.
 Learn easy-to-follow steps to identify your child’s strengths and weaknesses, use activities and techniques proven to boost specific skills, and problem-solve daily routines.
 Small changes can add up to big improvements–this empowering book shows how. – From Smart but Scattered

 Why I’m Gaining Compassion from this book as well: